anibali/tvl/README.md

 * Remove unnecessary stuff from NvDecoder
   - Pitched memory stuff
   - m_vpFrame?
-* Select the appropriate GPU device index for the cuContext
+* Some of the stuff in the TvlnvFrameReader constructor should probably be moved to a global init function of some variety